zlopez101/Lunch/Readme.md

 and how they were covering others who had gone to lunch.
 I am sure there are many apps that could easily help with the situation, but it was a good excuse to build a Flask App.

-I integreated this app with twilio messaging.
+I integrated this app with twilio messaging.
 Twilio is a great platform that allows you to experiment for free all types of communications technology.

-### Twilio currently won't re
+### Twilio currently won't allow text messages receiving to POST methods to private IP addresses.
+I'd like for users to be able to text their lunch schedule to the twilio number, and that number to make a POST request to the website, where the lunch would be catalogued, graphed, and notification created.
+Because I haven't set a public domain name, twilio's API won't allow a POST request to private IP address.

 ## Design Considerations